junior-jl/studying-quantum-computing/delftx_qtm1x/notes.md

 - This is known as secure delegated quantum computing or blind quantum computing.
 - Neither the input data, nor the algorithm used need to be revealed in order to obtain the result.
 - You only need a small quantum terminal at home to use the big mainframe far away.

+## Quantum computer applications
+### Linear equations

+- Linear equations are applied virtually everywhere in our daily life.
+- Linear equations are very useful because many complicated problems can be well approximated by systems of linear equations.
+- A quantum computer, when making use of the HHL algorithm, can solve linear systems more efficiently, and much faster than classical computers.
+But it has a lot of caveats:
+  - The solution vector is not yielded.
+  - Entries of the matrix need to be sparse.
+  - Robust invertibility.
+  - Preparation of the input vector is complicated.

+### Machine learning

+- Machine learning is the discipline of producing mathematical functions that replicate patterns from large amounts of data.
+- Many machine learning techniques rely on more basic tasks such as linear system solving for their functioning.
+These linear equations can be efficiently solved using the HHL algorithm.
+- The same caveats on linear equations solving apply here, especially the input data problem.

+### Other applications

+- Searching (Grover's algorithm)
+- Quantum approximate optimisation
+- Semidefinite programming
+- Matrix powers
+- Quantum annealing

+- Grover’s algorithm is a quantum algorithm to perform a search on an unstructured database.
+- There are many more possible applications for example optimization.